History of Emma Navarro in Timeline

 2020: Joins Virginia Cavaliers

-In the fall of 2020, Emma Navarro joined the Virginia Cavaliers as the best tennis recruit in the nation, after previously committing to Duke University.
+In the fall of 2020, Emma Navarro, who was rated as the best tennis recruit in the nation, joined the Virginia Cavaliers after having previously committed to Duke University.

-In 2021, Emma Navarro won the NCAA singles championship, avenging her only loss of the season.
-She also earned a wild card into the 2021 US Open main draw, marking her Grand Slam tournament debut.
+During her freshman year in 2021, Emma Navarro went 25–1 in singles, reached the No. 1 ranking in the country, and avenged her only loss of the season in the final of the 2021 NCAA singles championship.
+Navarro earned a wild card into the 2021 US Open main draw where she made her Grand Slam tournament debut.

-In 2022, during her second year, Emma Navarro went 26–2 in singles, ending the year ranked No. 2 nationally.
-She lost to Abigail Rencheli in the round of 16 of the NCAA singles championship and subsequently left Virginia after her second season.
+In 2022, Emma Navarro went 26–2 in singles for her second year, ending the year ranked No. 2 nationally, after losing to Abigail Rencheli of NC State in the round of 16 of the 2022 NCAA singles championship.
+She left Virginia after her second season.

-2023: French Open Debut and WTA Tour Semifinal
+2023: French Open Debut & WTA Tour Semifinal

-In 2023, Emma Navarro was runner-up at the Swedish Open and reached the top 50 at No. 49, following a first-round showing at the US Open and a semifinal at the San Diego Open.
+In 2023, Emma Navarro was runner-up at the Swedish Open and reached the top 50 at No. 49, following a first-round showing at the US Open, and another semifinal at the San Diego Open on September 18.

 January 29, 2024: Top 25 Singles Ranking